 The Impact of Overwhelming Feelings on Mental Health

 Neglecting to address overwhelming feelings adequately can lead to significant impacts on mental health, potentially resulting in depression, anxiety disorders, and substance abuse.
 Mental health conditions like anxiety, depression, post-traumatic stress disorder, obsessive-compulsive disorder, and post-traumatic stress disorder can contribute to overwhelming feelings, further exacerbating the problem.
 OCD symptoms, such as intrusive thoughts and compulsive behaviors, can exacerbate feelings of being overwhelmed, leading to increased distress and energy depletion.
-It is crucial to address these health concerns, including mental illness, to prevent further complications.
+Establishing healthy boundaries is crucial to address these health concerns, including mental illness, to prevent further complications.

 Addressing these feelings and their root causes is of utmost importance to maintain mental well-being.
+Remember, your mental health matters and should be prioritized.
+Taking steps to manage overwhelming feelings now can lead to better emotional health and resilience in the future.

 Strategies for Managing Overwhelming Feelings